clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

          # ./start_qemu.sh clear-<version>-kvm.img

 #.
-From the host machine, open a new terminal emulator and VNC into the |CL| VM:
+From the host machine, open a new terminal emulator window and VNC into the |CL| VM:

    .. code-block:: console